Top 10 Interview Questions: SQL Injection | OWASP | Application Security

-Here is a list of top 10 interview questions related to SQL injection.
-SQL injection is the topmost vulnerability in OWASP Top 10.
+SQL Injection is one of the most identified vulnerabilities in web applications.
+This blog covers the top 10 interview questions and answers related to SQL injection.
+A1 - Injection is the topmost vulnerability listed in OWASP Top 10.

 Q1.
 What is SQL Injection?

-Ans: SQL injection is a vulnerability by which an attacker execute malicious SQL queries on the backend database by manipulating the input to the application.
+Ans: SQL injection is a vulnerability by which an attacker executes malicious SQL queries on the backend database by manipulating the input to the application.

 Q2.
-Is it just ASP and SQL Server or are all platforms vulnerable?
+Is it just ASP and SQL Server that are both platforms vulnerable?

 Q3.
 Apart from username and password which variables are candidates for SQL Injection?

-Ans: Any input field like credit card number, account number etc. which extracts data from database by using where clause are the candidates of SQL injection.
-In addition to form fields, an attacker can use hidden fields and query strings for successful exploitation.
+Ans: Any input field like credit card number, account number, etc., which extracts data from the database by using where clause are the candidates of SQL injection.
+In addition, to form fields, an attacker can use hidden fields and query strings for successful exploitation.

 Q4.
 What’s the worst an attacker can do with SQL?

-Ans: SQL, is a language used to create and manage database stored in RDBMS.
+Ans: SQL, is a language used to create and manage databases stored in RDBMS.
 If SQL injection vulnerability is available in the application, the following are the possibilities:

-- attacker can delete entries in the database
+- an attacker can delete entries in the database

 - an attacker can alter data in the database